TheY2T/Aspose.Pdf.Builder/README.md

 Examples are available from the unit test solution provided here.
 Look at the examples to understand how to use this simple toolkit.

+I've removed the packages associated with the solutions as it made the repo unnecessarily large.
+Use nuGet Restore on the projects if you want to build them successfully.

 Highlighted example usage is to follow on this page at a later date.